sapegin/washingcode-book/manuscript/Avoid_comments.md

 }
 ```

 _Requirement_ is a very tricky and dangerous word.
-Often what’s treated as a requirement is just a lack of education and collaboration between developers, designers and project managers.
-If you don’t know why something is required, ask, and you may be surprised by the answer.
+Often what’s treated as a requirement is just a lack of education and collaboration between developers, designers, and project managers.
+If we don’t know why something is required, ask, and the answer could be flabbergasting!

-There may be no _requirement_ at all and you can use a standard color:
+There may be no _requirement_ at all and we can use a standard color from the project theme:

 ```scss
 .shareButton {